Skip to content

 About

 DCS — Durable Context Spine: the temporal-persistence layer of the Spine.
-Agent state/memory/knowledge that survives across sessions and time.
-(Private, patent-preservation posture.)
+AI agent state, memory, and knowledge that survive across sessions and the passage of time.
+Open spec — CC BY 4.0 + MIT.

 Resources